r00b/cessna-private-pilot-course/1.2-improving-control/3-the-airport-environment-and-correcting-for-wind.md

 * See and avoid
   * Continually look out for other traffic; constantly be looking for traffic
   * Be aware of blind spot in high-wing aircraft; raise wing and check for traffic before turning
-  * When turning final, always make visually ensure there are no aircraft on straight-in final who may not be talking on frequency
+  * When turning final, always visually ensure there are no aircraft on straight-in final who may not be talking on frequency
   * Verbalize "*Clear Final*" after visually checking final approach
   * On climb-out from runway, make shallow S-turns for better view of traffic that may be ahead
     * Lower nose every 500 feet to ensure path in front is clear